 Favorite thing: When on this ship you must purchase your soda or buy a soda card for unlimited refils.
 The only free beverages are: water, iced tea, lemonade, coffee, tea and juices with breakfast.
 I wanted to have the option of being able to have soda so I purchased the card.
 They give you a refillable thermal cup and place a soda sticker on your seapass to identify that you have purchased the soda package.
 Either present your cup or show them your seapass to obtain a soda.

-Royal Caribbean hands out an information sheet regarding customary gratuity amounts.
+Favorite thing: Royal Caribbean hands out an information sheet regarding customary gratuity amounts.
 Envelopes are provided in your stateroom the day before arrival back in the home port.
 You can put money in the envelopes for the appropriate staff or go to the customer service desk and have the gratuity added to your seapass account.

 The Gratuity Guidelines are:

 Dining Room Waiter: $3.50 per day per guest

 Stateroom Attendant: $3.50 per day per guest

 We generally overtip because we receive such excellent service.

 Favorite thing: Internet access is important to us.
 Liz is in school and needs to submit assignments and do homework when we are on vacation.
 There is an internet area on the ship but we choose to bring our own laptop.
 They have various packages that range from 60 minutes of time to 180 minutes.
 The cruise ship provides a map of area on the ship that have wireless internet access.
 We found a few places that were quiet enough for Liz to do her schoolwork and have a dacquiri at the same time.